 Evolution of Monetary Policy Independence

 From the passage of the Federal Reserve Act of 1913 until 1935, the Federal Reserve Board of Governors was relatively closely tied to the federal government.
-The Board was comprised of five members appointed to staggered 10-year terms by the President and two ex-officio members, the Secretary of the Treasury and Comptroller of the Currency.
+The Board was composed of five members appointed to staggered 10-year terms by the president and two ex-officio members, the secretary of the Treasury and comptroller of the currency.
 The Fed was subordinate to the U.S. Treasury's priorities.
 For example, it was called upon to help fund World War I by lending money to banks to buy Liberty bonds.

 Challenges to the Fed's ability to independently set monetary policy arose during World War II when the Fed committed to a low-interest rate peg on government bonds at the Treasury's request in 1942.
 This allowed the federal government to finance the war with cheaper debt.
 But support of government debt required the Fed to relinquish control of its portfolio size and the money supply.
 After the war, the conflict escalated between the Fed and the Treasury over which agency should control monetary policy.

 The dispute came to a head when the Treasury directed the central bank to maintain the interest-rate peg after the Korean War started in 1950.
 President Truman wanted to protect the value of war bonds, while the Fed wanted to contain inflationary pressures caused, in part, by the war.
 Many members of the FOMC understood that the low peg on interest rates would produce excessive monetary expansion and inflation.
 These events led to the Treasury-Federal Reserve Accord of 1951.
 Details from the era provide insight into the Fed's effort to resist inflationary pressures by raising short-term interest rates while the Treasury wanted lower interest rates, a recurring tension in later decades (Hetzel and Leach 2001).